 Other income, net primarily consists of realized and unrealized gains and losses on corporate investments, gains and losses from the sale of property, plant and equipment and partnership income from our unconsolidated joint ventures.
-For fiscal years 2024 and 2023, Other income, net was \$0.8 million and \$0.4 million, respectively.
-Prior year saw non-recurring retirement of property, plant and equipment with a \$1.2 million loss.
-This was offset by \$0.3 million of gains on corporate equity securities in fiscal 2024 compared to \$0.8 million of gains in the prior fiscal year.
+For fiscal years 2025 and 2024, Other income, net was \$0.2 million and \$0.8 million, respectively.
+The largest driver of the change was \$0.1 million of gains on corporate equity securities in fiscal year 2025 compared to \$0.3 million of gains on corporate equity securities in the prior fiscal year.